 Even though some claim that professionals can use Kratom to treat withdrawal symptoms of opioid use disorder, there is not enough evidence to support this claim.
 Kratom carries negative, addictive side effects and risks.
 Instead, MedMark uses medication-assisted treatments (MAT) with FDA-approved medications such as methadone, buprenorphine and buprenorphine with naloxone.

-Methadone has been used to treat opioid use disorder for more than 50 years, and it is an effective treatment when combined with other supportive treatments such as substance use counseling.
-Methadone is a full agonist opioid that can ease the symptoms of withdrawal during treatment.
-Methadone activates receptors in the brain to fill the body’s need for opioids without the dangers of misusing opioids.
-It reduces cravings and the negative physical side effects that occur during withdrawal so that patients are less likely to relapse.
+For more than 50 years, Methadone has been utilized to treat opioid use disorder, proving to be effective when paired with additional supportive treatments such as substance use counseling.
+This medication is a full agonist opioid that can alleviate withdrawal symptoms during treatment.
+By activating the receptors in the brain, it can satisfy the body’s need for opioids, without the risks of misusing opioids.
+Methadone helps decrease cravings and the harmful physical side effects of withdrawal, making relapse less likely for patients.

 Buprenorphine and buprenorphine with naloxone are also used to treat opioid use disorder.
 The FDA approved these medications in 2002, and like methadone, they work well when combined with other supportive treatments.
 Buprenorphine is a partial agonist that activates the brain’s opioid receptors to a lower extent than methadone.
 It reduces cravings and withdrawal symptoms while it blocks other opioids in the brain and limits the euphoric or “high” feeling that people can get.

-If you or a loved one is struggling with opioid use disorder, it is essential to seek safe treatment options.
+If you or a loved one is living with opioid use disorder, it is essential to seek safe treatment options.
 Medication-assisted treatment programs will help patients with safe, FDA-approved medications.